circleci/circleci-docs/jekyll/_cci2/upgrading.md

 - CircleCI 2.0 is only installable on AWS at this time.
 - There is not currently an in-place upgrade mechanism.
 The upgrade process will require you to set up a new installation of CircleCI and import the existing data.
 This will require a downtime window.

+## Perform Installation of CircleCI 2.0

+After you have exported your databases, install CircleCI 2.0 using Terraform as described in the [Installing CircleCI 2.0 on Amazon Web Services with Terraform]({{ site.baseurl }}/2.0/aws/) document.

+To test your new install, set up a new GitHub application and use a different hostname.
+After you have verified that the new installation works, you can cut over from your previous GitHub OAuth Application and subdomain name.

+## Verify Your New Installation

+Verify that your installation works by forking and running our [Reality Check](https://github.com/circleci/realitycheck) repository which exercises the basic functionality of CircleCI 2.0.

 ## Perform a Backup

-Prior to beginning the upgrade procedure, you should back up all of your data as described in the [backup documentation]({{ site.baseurl }}/2.0/backup/).
+Prior to beginning the upgrade procedure, you should back up all of your data in the 1.0 installation as described in the [backup documentation]({{ site.baseurl }}/2.0/backup/).

 ## Export Existing Databases

 CircleCI 2.0 runs MongoDB 3.2.11 and PostgreSQL 9.5.
 These are major upgrade versions compared to CircleCI 1.0 Enterprise.
 The upgrade process consists of the following steps:

-1. Export existing databases.
-2. Convert the data to be compatible with the updated versions of the database servers.
+1. Convert the data to be compatible with the updated versions of the database servers and export into a tarball.
+2. Transfer the tarball to your new CircleCI 2.0 installation.
-3. Import upgraded databases into your CircleCI 2.0 installation.
+3. Import upgraded databases into the new installation.

-This procedure uses a `bash` script to perform all of the above steps and then it runs some basic sanity checks.
+This procedure uses `bash` scripts to perform all of the above steps and then it runs some basic sanity checks.
 The following steps should be performed on the existing CircleCI 1.0 Enterprise installation.

 **Note:** The following steps are non-destructive and in the event of any failure in the upgrade process you will be able to revert back to the previous state.
 As with all major software changes, you should still create a backup just to be safe.